poojanagrawal/mesalabs-day1/lab1/README.md

 its initial metal mass fraction $Z$, the overshooting scheme, overshoot parameter $f_\rm{ov}$ which describes how far from the core the overshoot can reach and $f_0$ which describes how deep in the convection zones the model switches from mixing by convection to overshoot.
-To this end, everyone picks one set of parameter values to simulate, after which we will collect everyone's results and look for trends together.
-You will also learn how to navigate the MESA output in greater detail and make fully custom plots in Python, both using the dedicated ``mesa_reader`` Python package as well as 'by hand'.
-If you have time left over, you can look into some prepared scripts that automatically write parameter values into your inlist and runs different sets of parameters sequentially.

 ---